teaghan/AI-Enhanced-Education/md_files/best_practices.md

 - Cross-reference with reliable sources.
 - Ensure the content aligns with your educational goals and values.

-**Example:** Verify AI-generated historical overviews with trusted sources to ensure accuracy.
+**Example:** When AI generates a history lesson, cross-check facts with reputable history books and academic journals to ensure accuracy.

 ### 2. Apply the 80/20 Approach